Add organic matter to improve garden soils

 Inorganic amendments such as perlite, sand and vermiculite function primarily as wedges that separate soil particles, increasing soil porosity and aeration.

 Sand does not hold water and nutrients very well and causes finer silt or clay soils to compact.
-Mix sand with an organic amendment such as peat moss or sawdust to improve the sand's amending properties.
+Mix sand with an organic amendment such as sawdust to improve the sand's amending properties.

 Thoroughly rototill any amendment into garden soil – when dry – to prevent layering.
 Rototilling organic amendments into gardens in the fall gives soil microorganisms an early start on converting organic matter to humus.
 Another rototilling in spring will thoroughly mix in the amendments.

 An easy way to amend garden soils is to plant a green manure cover crop.
 An excellent winter cover crop for western Oregon is crimson clover.
 Plant 12 pounds of seed per 1,000 square feet.
 Plant no later than Oct.
 1 and water the bed so the crop is established before cold weather sets in.
 When rototilled under in late April, crimson clover will produce 3-4 pounds of nitrogen per 1,000 square feet.

 More information on improving garden soils is available in "Growing Your Own," a practical guide to gardening for first-time gardeners.
 Copies of a printed version are at county Extension offices.